We explain some of the major differences between short term and long term letting

 Long term tenancy agreement and the legal obligations

 Advantages of long term lets

 Long term lets offer a steady income

 There’s very little work associated with long-term rentals.
-Tenants take care of their own bills and often, a large part of the upkeep of the property.
+Tenants take care of their own utility bills and often, a large part of the upkeep of the property.
 The only time the landlord needs to step in is to carry out maintenance or repairs.
-At the same time, finding a long term tenant can be a really cost effective alternative
+At the same time, finding long term tenants can be a really cost effective alternative

 Disadvantages of long term letting